LINKIWI/react-elemental/README.md

 |`primaryLight`|Hex color code string for the desired primary light color.|`'#d6ecf5'`|
 |`primaryDark`|Hex color code string for the desired primary dark color.|`'#036996'`|

+## Babel plugin

+You may **optionally** include [`babel-plugin-react-elemental`](https://github.com/LINKIWI/babel-plugin-react-elemental) with your project to automatically transform imports so that only the components used by your application are bundled.
+This reduces the final application bundle size by reducing the library footprint.

 ## Development

 It is easiest to symbolically link the sample project's `react-elemental` dependency to the root project.
 Then, auto-transpile on source changes and auto-rebuild the sample project on dependency changes.